iszczesniak/cpp/auto/index.md

 The `decltype` type specifier is substitued with the type of a variable or an expression that is the argument of the specifier.
 The type we substitute with can be any, even reference.
 But hold on, wasn't it said that an expression is never of a reference type?
-Also those passed to `decltype`?
-Yes, but in the case of `decltype`, the top-level declarator `&` is not removed.
-So the standard says.
+Shouldn't this be so for the `decltype` too?
+Well, in the case of `decltype`, the top-level declarator `&` is not removed: so the standard says.

 ```cpp
 {% include_relative decltype.cc %}